En / Ru

 Photo: Sailugem National Park

-There are no forests in Sailugem where Siberian musk deer are live.
-The snow leopard lives where the Altai ibexes live - their main prey.
-In Sailugem the amount of Altai Ibexes is small, about 500 animals, in the Argut National Park there are more than 3.5 thousand animals.
-But here is the problem: Altai ibexes are not considered as an endangered species and hunting is allowed everywhere in Altai.
+There are no forests in Sailugem where Siberian musk deer live.
+The snow leopard lives where the Altai ibexes — their main prey, live.
+In Sailugem the number of Altai ibexes is small, about 500 animals, in the Argut National Park there are more than 3.500 animals.
+But here is the problem: Altai ibexes are not considered an endangered species and hunting is allowed everywhere in Altai.
 Trophy hunting is in great demand.
-A couple of years ago, we managed to reduce the quotas on hunting.
-Previously, it was allowed to shoot more than 100 animals, later - 50.
-But this year the Animal Welfare Committee increased the limit up to 80 animals."
+A couple of years ago, we managed to reduce the quotas for hunting.
+Previously, it was allowed to shoot more than 100 animals, later — 50.
+But this year the Animal Welfare Committee increased the limit to 80 animals."

-"So, according to the official data there are 500 ibexes in the Sailugem National park, and every year it is allowed to shoot as many as 80?"
-I'm shocked.
+"So, according to the official data, there are 500 ibexes in the Sailugem National Park, and every year it is allowed to shoot as many as 80?"
+I was shocked.

 "And how much does a permit cost?"
-I wonder.
+I wondered.

-"It costs about two thousand rubles", answered Denis.
+"It costs about two thousand rubles", at the time, Denis said.

 2000 rubles.
 It's hard to believe.